vbrunschot/Projects/Capto/README.md

     }
 }
 ```
 > Note: We use the local user path in the registry.
-That way we don't have to be local administrator to add the entry to the registry.
+That way we don't have to be local administrator to create the entry.
 Downside is that it'll only run as the current logged in user.
 > Path: ```Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run```

 # Reflection